tuanquynet/javascript-fundamentals/docs/function/context.md

   }
 };
 aUser.remove();
-console.log(!aUser.disabled, "disabled of aUser has been changed." );
+assert(!aUser.disabled, "disabled of aUser has been changed." );
 ```
 <!-- js-console -->